dseguy/php-error-messages/messages/syntax-error,-unexpected-token-"&".rst

 As the reference operator, it may be used in a method signature, to identify a passed-by-reference argument.
 It may not be used anymore at call time, for sending an argument nor receiving a value.

 The reference operator returns a new reference, and it should be stored in another variable (or any data container).
-Otherwise, it is
+Otherwise, it is.

 Example
 _______